2426-BingXianXie/Calendars/HW4/README.md

 - Location details are supported but display formatting is basic
 - No validation for location detail format or content

-### Time Zone Support

-- Application assumes EST timezone as specified in requirements
-- No multi-timezone support or daylight saving time handling

 ### Series Constraints

 - Individual events in a series must start and end on the same day